Overwatch-1-Emulator/ow1-emulator/CONTRIBUTING.md

 1. Download [Visual Studio Code](https://code.visualstudio.com/download).
 2. Go to extension tab in VScode and install `OverPy` extension.
 5. Clone the repository to your local computer (use [GitHub Desktop](https://desktop.github.com/) if you don't know how to clone using terminal).
-6. Open cloned repository folder on VScode.
+6. Open cloned repository folder on VS Code.
 7. Try building gamemode using instructions [below](#building).
 8. Follow [general workflow](#general-workflow) to start development.